Answering Your Questions about Legal Ethics

 The second category includes lawyer/client and lawyer/third-party communications, copies of client-furnished documents (unless the original has already been returned), working and final drafts of legal instruments, official documents, investigative reports, legal memoranda and other attorney work product documents, research materials and copies of prior bills.
 For this second category, a lawyer may charge the client for the expense of making a copy of the items for his own retention.

 For both of these categories, an attorney must provide the requested items regardless of whether the client has paid his bill.
-The old common law lien on the clients file is, essentially, eviscerated by this rule.
-A lawyer can certainly pursue all normal collection options against a former client for unpaid fees; however, the retention of the file must never be held up in exchange for payment of the bill for fees, the copying cost, or other costs associated with the representation.
+The old common law "retaining" lien on the clients file is overruled by Rule 1.16 (e).
+A lawyer may ethically pursue all normal collection options against a former client for unpaid fees; however, the retention of the file must never be held up in exchange for payment of the bill for fees, the copying cost, or other costs associated with the representation.

 This provision is a part of the general rule 1.16, addressing an attorneys duties upon the end of the attorney/client relationship.
 The intent of this rule is that an attorney be required to provide the outlined items at the termination of the representation, upon request of the client, one time.